 The case for ferries

 Regardless of whether you choose a slow or fast ferry, don’t make any important plans on a ferry travel day (like an outbound flight at your arrival destination).
-Ferries are notoriously late due to weather or have last-minute schedule changes.
+Ferries are notoriously late due to weather, rough seas, or last-minute schedule changes.

 Best Greek Islands to Visit